June-Skeeter/-GEOB270_Lab4_2021S1-/Content/Overlay.md

 Submit the plot to canvas.

 ## Step 8)

 Plot the selection as a choropleth map.

 ### Question 14)

-Change the middle gin value from 10 to 20, then re-run the code block.
+Change the middle bin value from 10 to 20, then re-run the code block.
 Take a screenshot of the map (full scale or zoomed to a specific region) and submit it to canvas.

+### Question 15)

+After going through this lab, what is your impression about how working with Python to do GIS compares too ArcGIS Pro?
+Why might an open source GIS option (like Python) be a good choice for an organization/individual with limited resources?